 More than 73,000 older adults in Michigan are victims of elder abuse.
-They experience physical abuse, financial exploitation, emotional abuse, or neglect.
-The symptoms and treatment of abuse against our most senior population are complex and demand a concerted effort by this state to tackle what is an often unrecognized and unreported social problem.
-That’s why we have brought together dozens of different organizations to work collectively and collaboratively to tackle the challenge.
+They experience abuse, neglect, and exploitation.
+The symptoms and treatment of elder abuse are complex and demand a concerted effort to tackle this often unrecognized and unreported social problem.
+That’s why we brought together dozens of different organizations to work collaboratively to tackle the challenge.

-Notify the Michigan Department of Health & Human Services (MDHHS) Adult Protective Services, if you suspect elder or vulnerable adult abuse, neglect, or exploitation occurred in:
+Notify the Michigan Department of Health & Human Services (MDHHS) Adult Protective Services at 855-444-3911, if you suspect elder or vulnerable adult abuse, neglect, or exploitation occurred in:

 If you are a mandated reporter, you must report any suspected abuse, neglect, or exploitation of a vulnerable adult to Adult Protective Services by calling 855-444-3911.
 A mandated reporter is a person who is employed, licensed, registered, or certified to provide health care, educational, social welfare, mental health, or other human services; an employee of an agency licensed to provide health care, educational, social welfare, mental health, or other human services; a law enforcement officer; or an employee of the office of the county medical examiner.